-VACo supports continuing efforts to replace the regional funding that was redirected from the Northern Virginia Transportation Authority.
+Replacing Redirected Regional Funding: VACo supports efforts to replace regional funding that was redirected from the Northern Virginia Transportation Authority.
+Ensuring that this funding is reinstated is essential to address transportation needs in the Northern Virginia region and maintain a balanced statewide approach.